 Lengths of appointments vary based on rank:

-Lecturer: Lecturers shall receive one- to three-year appointment.
-Lecturer appointments shall terminate at the end of the contract period, but reappointment is possible at the discretion of the college.
+Assistant Professor of Instruction or Assistant Professor of Practice: Assistant Professor of Instruction/Practice receive one- to three-year appointment; however, the college may choose to provide a probationary one-to two-year appointment.
+Renewal appointments are for three- to-five years pending collegiate funding, and positive reviews.
+Assistant Professor of Instruction/Practice appointments shall terminate at the end of the contract period, but reappointment is possible at the discretion of the college.

 Associate Professor of Instruction or Associate Professor of Practice: Associate Professor of Instruction/Practice appointments shall be for three to five years; however, if an applicant is initially hired into this rank, the college may choose to provide a probationary one- to three-year appointment.
 Renewal appointments are for five years pending collegiate funding and